-Family therapy, also known as family systems therapy, is an evidence-based psychotherapy in which a therapist works with the family’s members to alleviate distress and resolve conflicts between them.
+Family therapy, also known as family systems therapy, is evidence-based psychotherapy in which a therapist works with the family members to alleviate distress and resolve conflicts between them.
 It also helps families set goals and explore ways to achieve them for their family’s betterment.

 Family therapy is a solution-focused, family-based therapy with demonstrated effectiveness.
-It operates on the principle that a positive change in one family member causes reciprocal changes in most, if not all, the other members of the family.
+It operates on the principle that a positive change in one family member causes reciprocal changes in most, if not all, of the other family members.

 Who can Benefit from Family Therapy?

 Family therapy is helpful for families of persons with conditions such as:

 - Substance use disorder